florinpatrascu/closure_table/README.md

 ## Quick start

-The current implementation is depending on Ecto ~> 3.1; using [Ecto.SubQuery](https://hexdocs.pm/ecto/Ecto.SubQuery.html)!
+The current implementation is depending on Ecto >= 3.1; using [Ecto.SubQuery](https://hexdocs.pm/ecto/Ecto.SubQuery.html)!

 For this implementation to work you'll have to provide two tables, and the name of the Repo used by your application:

 1. a table containing the nodes, with `id` as the primary key.
-This is the default for now, but it will be configurable in the near future.
+With this new version, you are no longer required to name your primary keys `id`.
+Although `id` remains the default, you now have the option to use your own keys and data types.
+Example:

+    ```elixir
+    # For more details and an example of designing and implementing simple
+    # hierarchical structures of tags, see test/custom_node_id_test.exs (excerpt below)
+    use CTE,
+      repo: Repo,
+      nodes: Tag,
+      paths: TagTreePath,
+      options: %{
+        node: %{primary_key: :name, type: :string},
+        paths: %{
+          ancestor: [type: :string],
+          descendant: [type: :string]
+        }
+      }
+    ```

-2. a table name where the tree paths will be stored.
+2. a table name for storing the tree paths.
 3. the name of the Ecto.Repo, defined by your app

+Using a structure like the one above and just a few functions from this library, you will be able to create highly efficient hierarchies such as these.
+Their management will be quick, accurate, and straightforward:

+    food
+    ├── vegetable
+    ├── fruit
+    │  ├── apple
+    │  ├── orange
+    │  └── berry
+    │     └── tomato
+    └── meat
+      └── burger

 In a future version we will provide you with a convenient migration template to help you starting, but for now you must supply these tables.